 There are a variety of conditions, both mental and physical, that may qualify you for social security disability.
-The SSA List of Impairments is a compilation of the conditions for which people often seek disability requirements.
+The SSA List of Impairments is a compilation of the conditions for which people often seek disability benefits.
 The list defines which conditions qualify for disability benefits, and outlines how severe a condition must be to qualify for benefits.
 If you have an illness or injury, consult the current disability qualifications list to determine whether your condition qualifies.

-In 2018, the list of SSA Impairments for Adults includes 14 categories of disabilities.
+In 2018, the list of SSA Impairments for Adults included 14 categories of disabilities.
 The following will help you get a better idea of the types of conditions that qualify under each impairment category on the qualifications list.

 - Musculoskeletal system: Including major dysfunction of a joint, soft tissue injury and fracture of upper extremity

 - Special senses and speech: Including loss of visual efficiency, speech or hearing

 - Respiratory disorders: Including asthma, cystic fibrosis and bronchiectasis